8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 Android

-1. Go to your Android Settings > Apps & notifications > Advanced > Special app access > Picture-in-Picture.
+1. On your Android, go to Settings > Apps & notifications > Advanced > Special app access > Picture-in-Picture.

 2. Tap YouTube.